top of page

 Neighborhood 2

-With the building of the stadium and adjacent hockey rink, the city had hoped the neighborhood would grow into more of a destination place with restaurants and bars where fans can spend time pre or post games.
+With the construction of the stadium and the adjacent arena, the city hoped the neighborhood would grow into more of a destination place with restaurants and bars where fans can spend time pre or post-game.
 That has not yet happened in Stockton.

-Picturesque McLeod Lake waterfront and walkway is behind right field though it can’t be seen from the seating area.
+Picturesque McLeod Lake waterfront and walkway are behind right field, though fans can’t see it from the seating area.
 Take a walk around the 360-degree concourse to get a view.
 The concourse is 1/3 mile.
-Across the lake, the Children’s Museum of Stockton may be worthwhile visiting or head to the Regal Stockton City Center & IMAX to catch a movie.
+Across the lake, the Children’s Museum of Stockton may be worthwhile visiting, or head to the Regal Stockton City Center & IMAX to catch a movie.

-About a mile away along Weber Ave several eateries can be found: Casa Flores (Mexican), Cast Iron Grill, Papa Urb’s Grill (Filipino), and more.
+Several eateries are about a mile away along Weber Ave: Cast Iron Grill, Papa Urb’s Grill (Filipino), and more.
 A little over a mile north is Valley Brew.
-They don’t brew their own beers yet but have 30 or so craft beers on tap, serves food, has plenty of tv’s turned to a sporting event and it has $4.50 Happy Hour brews.
+They have 30 or so craft beers on tap, serve food, and have plenty of TVs tuned to sporting events.

 The closest hotel (walking distance 0.3 miles) is the University Plaza Waterfront Hotel.

-Other minor league baseball to see if visiting the area is the Modesto Nuts (30 min drive) or the Sacramento River Cats (50 min drive).
-And, the Ports’ parent team, Oakland Athletics, is a little over an hour drive from Stockton.
+Other minor league baseball to see if visiting the area are the Modesto Nuts (30 min drive) or the Sacramento River Cats (50 min drive).
+The Ports’ parent team, the Oakland Athletics, is a little over an hour’s drive from Stockton.

 Fans 3

 The fans are extremely friendly and welcome all visitors.
 Most stay in their seats during game action.
-The staff does a superb job at making fans feel appreciated.
-Average attendance the last few seasons is around 2,600 – 2,800 per game which puts them in the top two or three of the California League.
+Some even keep score.
+The staff does a superb job of making fans feel appreciated.
+Visitors will see fans wearing lots of Angels, Dodgers, Giants, Ports, and even some Athletics gear.
+Average attendance in the last few seasons is around 1,700 – 1,800, a drop from pre-Covid records.

 Access 4

-Parking is $11 (pricey for Single A); credit cards are accepted for parking.
-Fans can park on neighborhood streets a block away for no charge – just watch signs on where to park or not.
+Parking is $10 -$15 (pricey for Single-A); the stadium only accepts credit cards, even for parking.
+Fans can park on neighborhood streets a block away for free, just watch for the signs on where to park (or not).

 Return on Investment 5